$.formatDate(new Date(), 'm d Y')

 I just wanted to point out a common pitfall when making a plugin.
 Some are utilities, and some are actions.
 A utility plugin returns a result, but an action plugin is something that returns an object for chaining.
 Take the method attachDatepicker, for instance:

 It can be chained because it returns the input with the datepicker attached.
-You can see more examples of actions vs utilities in the Datepicker Documentation or look at the jQuery Utilities vs jQuery Manipulation.
+You can see more examples of actions vs utilities in the Datepicker Documentation or look at the jQuery Utilities (example of utilities) vs jQuery Manipulation (example of actions).